While Prince Philip held a number of honorary military titles during his lifetime, he also had a distinguished active service career.

 "Valiant actually had a rather rudimentary radar and picked up these echos which were stationary, so we assumed that's who they were.

 "I got an indication what direction to point the search lights and they said 'Well, illuminate', so I switched the things by, I suppose, sheer good chance I found a cruiser.

 "It picked up, we were so close, can't have been more than 2,000 yards, the beam wasn't big enough to cover the whole cruiser.

 "Somebody said 'Train right' or something, because there was another cruiser and with that, everybody started shooting.

 "They didn't really need much illumination after that."

-The Duke was mentioned in dispatches for his efforts.
+Philip was mentioned in dispatches for his efforts.